Uinelj/tibl/data/index.md

 - Clone the repository : `git clone https://github.com/Uinelj/tibl`
 - Create posts and pages in `data/topics` (pages begin with an `_`)
 - Edit `database.md` to update the post listing to your convinience

+## Features

+- Not so much
+- Has posts and pages
+- Really that's it

+## Use